zkSync-Community-Hub/tutorials/README.md

 We encourage authors to keep their tutorials updated.

+### zkSync Tutorials

+For tutorials created and maintained by the zkSync team, [check out this repository here](https://github.com/matter-labs/tutorials).

 ## Tutorial requirements

 - All tutorials must showcase how to develop applications on zkSync Era.